El Mocambo: Early years

 In later configurations of the establishment, musical acts appeared on separate stages located on the main and second floor of the building.
 By the 1960s, Adam Schuy owned the venue which, by then, featured music appealing to Toronto's Hungarian, Irish, and Portuguese communities.
 A German dance club, Deutsches Tanz Lokal, frequently rented the second floor during this period.
 By the time Schuy died in 1971, striptease was being featured on the main floor.

 The business and building were bought in 1972 by Michael Baird and restaurateur Tom Kristenbrun, who also owned the Jarvis House.
-Under the pair's ownership, the "El Mo" became a youth-oriented blues and rock music venue.
+Under the pair's ownership, "El Mo" became a youth-oriented blues and rock music venue.
 It brought bands like Downchild Blues Band (which became the club's house band), as well as Buddy Guy, Muddy Waters and many others, "up the street" and paid them a regular fee to perform.
 During the early 1970s, the upstairs featured mostly "retreads" and "has-been" acts, with the occasional group on the rise.
 Most of the time, drink sales determined which bands would return.
 The bands would start out downstairs and if the revenue they generated increased, they would sometimes graduate to upstairs.
 Up and coming performers such as Tom Waits, U2 and Elvis Costello performed at the El Mo in the 1970s.